 After reading Days of Destruction, Days of Revolt by Chris Hedges and Joe Sacco a few years back, the unusual happened.
 I developed a keen yearning to rediscover a dormant space in my mind for the appreciation of illustrated stories and cartoons.
 I remembered the political cartoons of Josey Ajiboye and Omoba (Dotun Gboyega) and the entertainment illustrations of Morak Oguntade and some others.
 The illustrations of these men were as political and useful as the illustrations of Joe Sacco, hence the yearnings.
 Josey Ajiboye was a pioneer and grandmaster in the print media industry.
-The depth and influence of the work of these illustrators are incalculable as was elaborated in The Role of Editorial Cartoons in the Democratisation Process in Nigeria by Ganiyu Jimoh.
+The depth and influence of the work of these illustrators are incalculable, as viewable in The Role of Editorial Cartoons in the Democratisation Process in Nigeria by Ganiyu Jimoh.

-There is a story where Oguntade illustrates Papa Ajasco, who had taken a severe beating with exaggerated facial bumps and bruises.
-Papa Ajasco now asks his wife, Mama Ajasco, if a panel-beater could fix his face and she responds that a carpenter would do the job better!
+There is a story where Oguntade produces an illustration of Papa Ajasco, who had taken a severe beating with exaggerated facial bumps and bruises.
+Papa Ajasco, now asks his wife, Mama Ajasco, if a panel-beater could fix his face and she responds a carpenter would do the job better!
 Pepeiye putting up highbrow appearances but sneaks into lunch at a slum eatery.
-She requests: two pieces of Towel (cow gut), two pieces of Roundabout (cow intestine), one part of Show boy (cowhide), one slice of Fukufuku (cow lungs) but is caught out by a friend!
+She requests two pieces of Towel (cow gut), two pieces of Roundabout (cow intestine), one piece of show boy (cowhide), one slice of Fukufuku (cow lungs).
+But she is caught out by a friend!

-A political or corporate thug would have a large head, enormous neck, broad shoulders but a smaller compact, muscular body, showing intimidation.
-A penniless man representation would be aa skinny scantily dressed and wearing a remarkable plaster, indicating a lack of well-being.
+A political or corporate thug would have a large head, enormous neck, broad shoulders, but a smaller compact, muscular body, with an emphasis on intimidation.
+A penniless man’s representation would be a skinny scantily dressed and wearing a remarkable plaster, highlighting a lack of well-being.
 Thieves were men having big teeth and wearing Zorro-style face-masks, suggesting a combination of avarice and hiding of shame.
-These are just a few archetypal caricatures Oguntade presented to his audience of several million.
-Oguntade is also famous for in comic trips in national dailies: Emulewu – a hardworking taxi driver who sober only half-sober daily; MamaTwins – a canteen madam with unusual customers; and Mojo – a Nigerian superhero.
+These are just a few archetypal caricatures Oguntade presented to his audience of several millions.
+Oguntade is also famous for in comic strips in national dailies.
+One is Emulewu, a hardworking taxi driver who sober only half-sober daily.
+Another is Mama Twins, a canteen madam with unusual customers.
+And Mojo, a Nigerian superhero.